forty-to/Hacking-Conversational-Search/README.md

 A quick example on how to emulate Google's "conversational search" UI.

-For more details see the blog post [Hacking Together Google’s Conversational Search or What I Did Over the Long Berlin Weekend](http://blog.forty.to/?p=223).
+For more details see the blog post [Hacking Together a Google Conversational Search or What I Did Over the Long Berlin Weekend](http://blog.forty.to/?p=223).